Jonathan Soeharno: Other activities

 Soeharno holds and has held several positions next to his job.
 He has been chair of the advisory board of the Protestant Theological University (since 2015), the supervisory board of the Ronald McDonald Kinderfonds (since 2014), and the supervisory board of the Centre for Organisational Integrity (since 2019).
-He has also been a member of the Loorbach Committee (2016–18), which advised the Netherlands Bar on changes to its code of conduct; the Disciplinary Court of Appeal for Lawyers (since 2020); Radboud University's supervisory board (2021); the Dutch Securities Institute's disciplinary committee (2017–21); and the Prins Bernhard Cultuurfonds's advisory committee on grants (since 2021).
+He has also been a member of the Loorbach Committee (2016–18), which advised the Netherlands Bar on changes to its code of conduct; the Disciplinary Court of Appeal for Lawyers (since 2020); Radboud University's supervisory board (2021); the Dutch Securities Institute's disciplinary committee (2017–21); the Prins Bernhard Cultuurfonds's advisory committee on grants (since 2021); and a committee advising the government on Article 57 of the Constitution (since 2023).

 Personal life

 Soeharno is a resident of Amsterdam as of 2018.